abrarzihan1/room-selection-app/README.md

 TeachSpace is an intuitive web-based platform designed to simplify and optimize the reservation of classrooms and academic facilities.
 By centralizing and automating the booking process, it empowers professors with a seamless, efficient, and user-friendly experience, ensuring convenience and productivity.

 ## Features:
-- **Easy Room Booking**: Professors can easily find and book available classrooms or facilities in real-time.
+- **Effortless Room Booking**: Professors can quickly search for and reserve available classrooms or facilities in real time with ease.
-- **Upcoming & Past Bookings**: View and manage both upcoming and past bookings.
+- **Booking Management Made Simple**: Access, review, and manage both upcoming and past reservations at a glance.
-- **Responsive Design**: Works seamlessly on desktop and mobile devices for maximum accessibility.
+- **Fully Responsive Design**: Enjoy a seamless user experience across desktop and mobile devices, ensuring maximum accessibility anytime, anywhere.

 ## Tech Stack:
 - **Frontend**: React.js, CSS, HTML